AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

         If you omit the slash and just run `aws s3 ls s3://openscpca-data-release/2024-05-01 --profile openscpca`, the output will only list the directory itself, and not its contents.

-2. From there, you can continue to listing the next level of nested files and directories (prefixes).
+1. From there, you can continue to list the next level of nested files and directories (prefixes).
 For example, you can list all files in the `SCPCS000001` sample from the `SCPCP000001` project with:

     ```bash